Make the Most of Your Appointment – Telehealth or Face-to-Face

 - Ask if there is an alternative treatment if you are not comfortable with the one suggested

-- Ask what, if any, the side effects might be of a suggested treatment
+- Ask what the side effects might be of a suggested treatment

 - Ask if a follow up appointment is needed and book it then